 Where exactly is it?
-This delightful former part of Middlesex (now Zone 6 south-west London) is just a bit further out than Richmond and Twickenham – and handy for a glorious stretch of river, Bushy Park – and, of course, Hampton Court Palace.
+This delightful former part of Middlesex (now Zone 6 south-west London) is just a bit further out than Richmond – and handy for a glorious stretch of river, nearby Bushy Park and, of course, Hampton Court Palace.

 The backstory?
 An earlier building on the site was known as The Greyhound in 1729, then the Guilford Arms, before being rebuilt in 1873 as the Clarence Arms and Hotel.
 Now Grade II-listed, it has just benefited from a £2.7 million makeover by tasteful London pub giants Young’s.

 The vibes?
 She’s a stocky Victorian pile: the capacious pub interior boasts multi-floors and big windows overlooking the road, with airy restaurant behind.
 You can see where all that cash went, as the charm and character of the original building has been restored with close attention to detail.

 The dining room: discuss.
 It lavishly harks back to fin-de-siècle Paris: bistro globe lighting, shiny parquet flooring, wood burners in marble surround fireplaces and grand deco mirrors.
 Framed vintage posters of Parisian girls and gramophones evoke the Moulin Rouge further, as do the curved banquettes made from rather luxe velvet and leather.
 21st century touches include brass deer heads, a chilled wine cabinet and a scattering of zeitgeisty indoor pot plants.

 Outside space?
 A very pleasant (extremely hot) sun terrace at the front, with stripy awning to protect from strong late afternoon rays; and a new courtyard garden on the side (so new it was not quite open on our visit).